 Good luck in finding a quiet and natural spot on the Riviera Maya.
 It is a busy place with resorts and tourist attractions all the way from Cancun to Tulum.
 Well, I guess I was lucky to find Sian Ka’an reserve then!
-I finally felt a relief to leave the constructions behind for a pristine biosphere reserve.
+I finally felt a relief to leave the buildings behind for a pristine biosphere reserve.
 You’ll find here more info on how to explore the reserve and find Sian Ka’an Tours.

 Yes, I found Sian Ka’an Reserve by luck.
 I had few hours to kill in Tulum.
 I did not like all these busy beaches and resorts everywhere.

 I saw a green patch on the map and decided to drive towards it.
 I didn’t know it would lead me to Sian Ka’an Reserve, a UNESCO World Heritage Site!

 It was easy to reach: I followed the road with all the resorts, all the way to the reserve gate.
 I paid a small fee – that supports the conservation of the park – and left the car a few kilometres further, at Bambi’s camping.